Health-Education-England/hee-prototypes/app/assets/hee/scaffolding/notifications/banner/README.md

 })}}
 ```

-### Banner with heading and content - Announcment version
+### Banner with heading and content - Announcement version
 This version of the banner is a maroon banner that sits above the header and below the cookie consent

 #### HTML markup